 Enjoy a free hot drink or squash, with snacks in Front Room on the Ground Floor.

 A Limited Edition Gold version of the classic BALTIC Tote bag and a limited edition Tatty Devine Angel of the North gold necklace will both be available exclusively at BALTIC Shop on the Ground Floor.

-Visit the mobile exhibition What's for Tea? on its last stop and on Sunday 17 July at 2.30pm join artist Julia Heslop for a talk and pancakes.
+Visit the mobile exhibition What's for Tea? on its last stop in BALTIC's Car Park.

 Borrow a hula hoop from our Front Room and have a spin and a twirl on Baltic Square.

 As the suns sets on the first day of the 20th Birthday Weekend (Sat 16 July, 9pm) a special live stream DJ set will broadcast live online from BALTIC’s level 4 viewing terrace.
 Partnering with OCOL TV, the broadcast will combine a live DJ performance from R●MCL with cinematic camera and drone shots of Baltic and the stunning Newcastle Gateshead quayside.

 Tune in from the video below, from this link or from our facebook page.
 Add to your facebook calendar now to be reminded and watch/listen from wherever you are on the evening to toast us a Happy 20th Birthday.